Rain Phoenix: River Phoenix's death

-A few months after the completion of Even Cowgirls Get the Blues, Phoenix flew to Los Angeles with her brother Joaquin to meet River during a break from Dark Blood.
-On the evening of October 30, 1993, they set out, joined by River's girlfriend Samantha Mathis, for a night at the Los Angeles club The Viper Room.
-It would be the last evening Phoenix would spend with her brother River; he died later that night from acute combined drug intoxication, namely an overdose of heroin and cocaine, a concoction called a "speedball."
+A few months after the completion of Even Cowgirls Get the Blues, Rain Phoenix flew to Los Angeles with her brother Joaquin to meet her brother River, during a break from Dark Blood.
+On the evening of October 30, 1993, they set out, joined by River's girlfriend Samantha Mathis, for a night at the West Hollywood club The Viper Room.
+It would be the last evening Rain would see her brother River; he died later that night from acute multiple drug intoxication.

 Phoenix dealt simultaneously with the loss of her older brother and the media attention that followed.
 Aleka's Attic, by that time consisting of a different line-up, had been working on an album that River had been funding himself.
 The album was near completion so Phoenix began the long process of mixing and producing the scraps of recordings.
 The album was never released.